Guide for sustainable artistic work at the Theatre Academy

 Advice for students:

-• Turn on the lighting, audio and AV equipment only when you want to use them.
+• Turn on the light, audio and AV equipment only when you need to use them.
 LED lights turn on when power is supplied even if you are not using them yet – the light fan will turn on, the displays will turn on, thus consuming power.

 • Choose high-quality LED lights.
 LED lighting is the primary choice in all performance venues.
 Incandescent and halogen bulbs are extremely inefficient light sources, In halogen bulbs, about 95% of energy is converted to heat and only 5% is used to generate light.